Wastewater Odor Control, Sludge Reduction, and Improved Wastewater Operations

 The following is an excerpt from an article written by Derk Maat and published in the ES&E magazine in October 2014

 To see the full article click here: Environmental Science and Engineering Article Sept Oct 2014

 Specific plant-based organic micronutrients have been demonstrated to stimulate many types of bacteria.
-The technology has been used worldwide to reduce energy costs associated with oxygen supply to the bacteria, decrease sludge generation, reduce odours and improve treatment efficiency.
+The technology has been used worldwide to reduce energy costs associated with oxygen supply to the bacteria, achieve sludge reduction, achieve wastewater odor control, and improve treatment efficiency.
 Micronutrients have been effectively applied in WWTPs that range in size from high capacity municipal and industrial plants to very small, low-flow package ones, as well as many holding tank and waste storage/portable toilet applications.